GRCS Board Information

 All Board Meetings are open to the public and all begin at 5:30pm.

 We even allow lawyers to come as long as they sit in the back.
 But, remember, friends don’t let friends go to law school.
+But, if you must be a lawyer, realize that you are a servant not a creator.
+Be humble and realize that you are not the smartest person in the room.

 Did you know, that according the Christian Science Monitor (February 15, 1994), that the number of lawyers in the US is 40% more than we really need?
 Furthermore, each of these excess lawyers contributes to a $1,000,000 drain on our country’s GDP (resulting in 100s of billions of dollars in negative GDP).
 Maybe, we should produce more teachers, doctors, engineers and artists…